elasticio/elasticio.github.io/content/_getting-started/secrets.md

 Secrets takes over all the functionalities of the Credentials and provides a unified service to manage the credentials and tokens independently.
-This removes the need to refreash credentials by the components.
+This removes the need to refresh credentials by the components.

-> Please Note: Secrets runs as a micorservice in the platform cluster, constantly
+> Please Note: Secrets runs as a micro-service in the platform cluster, constantly
 > checking the expiration information for all credentials and updating them at
 > last 1 minutes before the expiration.